 It’s take three years for Fox to get a sequel together for its surprise hit resurrection of the Planet Of The Apes franchise, Rise Of The Planet Of The Apes.
 That timeline was still a little too hasty for director Rupert Wyatt, who has declined the invitation to return.
 Instead, Cloverfield and Let Me In helmer Matt Reeves has taken over.

-It's going to be set some time after the first film, which means Dawn Of The Planet Of The Apes has a different cast.
+It’s going to be set some time after the first movie, which means Dawn Of The Planet Of The Apes has a different cast.
 Granted, Andy Serkis is at the heart of things again, but around him are Gary Oldman, Keri Russell and Kodi Smit-McPhee.
-Here's hoping it builds well on one of the most impressive franchise reboots of recent times...
+Here’s hoping it builds well on one of the most impressive franchise reboots of recent times…

-2014's Adam Sandler summer movie at least reunites him with Drew Barrymore this time.
-Frank Coraci is directing, and given that he helmed The Wedding Singer, we can but hope that he can recapture the charm of that film.
-It's a romantic comedy again this one, this time about blended families.
-Is this Sandler's take on The Brady Bunch, we wonder?
+2014’s Adam Sandler summer movie at least reunites him with Drew Barrymore this time.
+Frank Coraci is directing, and given that he helmed The Wedding Singer, we can but hope that he can recapture the charm of that movie.
+It’s a romantic comedy again this one, this time about blended families.
+Is this Sandler’s take on The Brady Bunch, we wonder?

 The Good Dinosaur